Fabrixa Integration API Reference

 "x-webhook-signature": "YmEwNjBhMGMyMzE3ZWQ5NGQ5NDYwOGVhNzNhMjQ4M2MyODZkZmI3NTQ1YzYxYjdkMzNhZjgzYzBmMTkxYTAxMw==",

-"x-webhook-topic": "order.updated",
+"x-webhook-topic": "order.updated"

 }